hellbox/srob-migration/content/reviews/make-it-hurt-so-good.md

 name = "Make it hurt so good"
 title = "Make it hurt so good" dek = "Lauren Groff's short fiction is what you'd get if Carver or Yates tried to write a fairy tale.
-Does her new novel live up to her best work?" twitterauto = "Lauren Groff reads @ubookstorereads tonight.
+Does her new novel live up to her best work?" type = "Review"twitterauto = "Lauren Groff reads @ubookstorereads tonight.
 Does her new novel, \"Fates and Furies,\" match up to her best?" reviews_byline = ["writers/julia-cook.md"] reviews_books = ["books/fates-and-furies.md"] reviews_tags = ["reviews/make-it-hurt-so-good.md"]